By Karen

 (Kogo, GNU FD license.)

-There was a real life counterpart to the fictional Colonel Robert Hogan of Hogan's Heroes of Stalag 13.
+There was a real life counterpart to the fictional Colonel Robert Hogan in Hogan's Heroes.

-Lieutenant Robert Hogan was an American bomber pilot shot down and imprisoned in Oflag 13D near Nuremberg.
+Lieutenant Robert Hogan was an American bomber pilot shot down and imprisoned in Oflag 73, companion camp to Stalag 13D, near Nuremberg.
 To read more about his story, see Robert Hogan.

 Another Stalag 13...